DavidPochik/Building_a_Geographic_Climate_Change_Predictor/deliverables/planned_modelling_approach.md

 </ol>
 </ol>

-<li> We will investigate the efficacy of SLR and MLR (e.g., temperature may strongly depend on region and snowfall) for forecasting regional climate features. </li>
+<li> We will investigate the efficacy of SLR for forecasting regional climate features. </li>

 <ol>
 <li> We will perform error analysis (RMS error or F-test) on our fitted models. </li>